Licensure and Certifications

 In the Media:

-Marty discusses coping with the loss of an animal companion with Peternity's Colleen Mihelich on her radio program, Finding Hope in Pet Loss on Monday, April 21, 2008.
-Listen to the interview here: A Different Grief: Coping with the Loss of An Animal Companion.
+Marty discussed coping with the loss of an animal companion with Peternity's Colleen Mihelich on her radio program, Finding Hope in Pet Loss

-Marty discusses her role as a hospice bereavement counselor; grief and loss; men and grief; grieving the loss of a spouse and more in this September 27, 2007 interview by Take 5 Entertainment and News Guide: Local Bereavement Facilitator Talks about Her Work
+In Local Bereavement Facilitator Talks about Her Work, Marty discussed her role as a hospice bereavement counselor; grief and loss; men and grief; grieving the loss of a spouse and more in an interview by Take 5 Entertainment and News Guide.

-Thanks to the sincere and heartfelt interest of local news anchor Mark Curtis, whose beloved Bouvier died of cancer in January, the topic of pet loss was featured in an interview with Marty on Channel 12, the NBC affiliate in Phoenix, Arizona on February 14, 2007.
+Thanks to the sincere and heartfelt interest of news anchor Mark Curtis, whose beloved Bouvier died of cancer in January 2007, the topic of pet loss was featured in an interview with Marty on Channel 12, the NBC affiliate in Phoenix, Arizona.

-On March 29, 2007, Marty was the featured guest on Nature's Translator with Tracy Ann, the weekly Contact Talk Radio program hosted by animal communicator and alternative healer Tracy Ann.
-The program is available for listening at Archives: 03/29/07
+Marty was the featured guest on Nature's Translator with Tracy Ann, a weekly Contact Talk Radio program hosted by animal communicator and alternative healer Tracy Ann.

 Marty Tousley's Curriculum Vitae